top of page

 Adult Summer Sailing

 Columbia Sailing School offers lessons for every age and ability level of sailor.
-Join us for a fun and educational experience in any of our popular classes, from our First Sail Experience to our Advanced Racing Courses.
-Our US Sailing Certified Instructors teach classes in our fleet of Colgate 26 keelboats.
+Join us for a fun and educational experience in any of our popular classes, from our First Sail Experience to our Racing Courses.
+Our US Sailing Certified Instructors teach classes in both Dinghies and Keelboats.
 Whether you've never been on a boat before, want to brush up on your skills, or are interested in meeting new people in a fun and exciting sport, we have something for you!

-US Sailing Basic Keelboat Certification Course.
+For sailors seeking a more extensive or certification-based course, we offer the US Sailing Basic Keelboat Certification course .
 This 20-hour course is taught in our Colgate 26 keelboats, with a maximum of 4 students per instructor, and includes a comprehensive workbook.
-You will learn all aspects of sailing, docking, and how to safely captain a boat.
-Upon completion of the course and a written test, students receive US Sailing Basic Keelboat Certification, which is accepted at many locations (including Columbia) to rent a boat without a captain.
+You will learn all aspects of sailing, docking, and how to captain a boat safely.
+Upon completing the course and a written test, students receive US Sailing Basic Keelboat Certification, which is accepted at many locations (including Columbia) to rent a boat without a captain.

-Sailing is a lifelong sport, and the Columbia Sailing School give students options once they have mastered the basics.
-We offer Clinics and Seminars on and off the water throughout the year and a chance to book one of our certified instructors for Private Lessons.
-Join our Wednesday Night Racing in the Chicago Beer Can Series, or take the Learn to Race course to hone your new skills and learn about the competitive side of the sport.
-We see some of our most adventurous students buy sailboats and head cruising or join a charter and boat-sharing program such as our own Season Pass program for graduates of Columbia Sailing School.
+Sailing is a lifelong sport, and the Columbia Sailing School gives students options once they have mastered the basics.
+We offer Clinics and Seminars on and off the water throughout the year and a chance to book one of our certified instructors for Private Lessons (contact sail@colyc.org).
+We see some of our most adventurous students buy sailboats and head cruising or join a charter/ boat-sharing program such as our own Season Pass program for graduates of Columbia Sailing School.

 Adult Sailing Chart